VatsKan/notes-coding/Languages/SQL/relational-database-design.md

 database easier to understand, easier to expand upon, and in some cases, actually speed up your application.

+ Rules of Normalization are enforced by eliminating redundancy and inconsistent dependency in your table designs.

 ### Other things to note